On the Maximum $F_5$-free Subhypergraphs of a Random Hypergraph: Introduction

 \section{Introduction}

+In this paper, a (hyper)graph is maximum with respect to a property if it has the maximum number of (hyper)edges among the (hyper)graphs satisfying the given property.
+Throughout the paper, all logarithms are in base $e$.

-The first theorem in extremal graph theory is Mantel’s Theorem~\cite{mantel1907Pro}, which states that every triangle-free graph on $n$ vertices has at most $\lfloor n^2/4 \rfloor$ edges.
+One of the first results in extremal graph theory is Mantel’s Theorem~\cite{mantel1907Pro}, which states that every triangle-free graph on $n$ vertices has at most $\lfloor n^2/4 \rfloor$ edges.
 Additionally, the complete bipartite graph whose part sizes differ by at most one is the unique maximum triangle-free graph.
-Later, Tur\'an~\cite{turan1941extremalaufgabe} generalized Mantel's Theorem for complete graphs.
+Later, Tur\'an~\cite{turan1941extremalaufgabe} generalized Mantel's Theorem for all complete graphs.
 Denote by $K_s$ the complete graph on $s$ vertices and by $T_s(n)$ the complete $s$-partite graph on $n$ vertices where the sizes of the parts differ by at most $1$.
 Tur\'an's Theorem states that $T_{s-1}(n)$ is the unique maximum $K_s$-free graph on $n$ vertices.
 Tur\'an's Theorem can also be understood as a property of $K_n$.
-Namely, it confirms that every maximum $K_s$-free subgraph of $K_n$ is $(s-1)$-partite.
+Namely, it claims that every maximum $K_s$-free subgraph of $K_n$ is $(s-1)$-partite.

 Let $G(n, p)$ be the standard binomial model of random graphs, where each edge in $K_n$ is chosen independently with probability $p$.
-We say an event occurs \emph{with high pro\-ba\-bi\-li\-ty (w.h.p.)} if its probability goes to $1$ as $n$ goes to infinity.
-A question related to Tur\'an's~Theorem arises when $G(n,p)$ replaces the role of $K_n$, that is for what $p = p(n)$ we have that every maximum $K_s$-free subgraph of $G(n,p)$ is $(s-1)$-partite with high probability.
-This question was first considered by Babai, Simonovits and Spencer~\cite{babai1990extremal}, who studied the case when $p = \frac{1}{2}$ and $s=3$.
+We say that an event occurs \emph{with high pro\-ba\-bi\-li\-ty (w.h.p.)} if its probability goes to $1$ as $n$ goes to infinity.
+A question related to Tur\'an's~Theo\-rem arises when $G(n,p)$ replaces the role of $K_n$, that is, for what $p = p(n)$ we have that~w.h.p.~every maximum $K_s$-free subgraph of $G(n,p)$ is $(s-1)$-partite.

-DeMarco and Kahn~\cite{demarco2015mantel} determined the correct order of $p$ for $s=3$.
-They~\cite{demarco2015mantel} showed that if $p > K \sqrt{\ln n/n}$ for some large constant $K$, then every maximum triangle-free subgraph of $G(n, p)$ is~w.h.p.~bipartite, while if $p = 0.1\sqrt{\ln n/n}$, then this does not hold~w.h.p., where here and throughout the paper, the logarithms are in natural base.
-Finally, DeMarco and Kahn~\cite{demarco2015turan} answered this question for every $s \ge 3$.
+This question was first raised by Babai, Simonovits, and Spencer~\cite{babai1990extremal}, who gave an affirmative answer when $p = \frac{1}{2}$ and $s=3$.
+Later, DeMarco and Kahn~\cite{demarco2015mantel} determined the correct order of $p$ for $s=3$.
+They~\cite{demarco2015mantel} showed that if $p > K \sqrt{\ln n/n}$ for some large constant $K$, then~w.h.p.~every maximum triangle-free subgraph of $G(n, p)$ is bipartite, while if $p = 0.1\sqrt{\ln n/n}$, then this does not hold~w.h.p.
+Finally, DeMarco and Kahn~\cite{demarco2015turan} answered this question up to a constant factor for every $s \ge 3$.